Asymptotic bias reduction of maximum likelihood estimates via penalized likelihoods with differential geometry: Proofs

 \item[A5:] For an $r\in\mathbb{Z}_{>0}$, the $r$-th moments of the following are bounded:

 where $M_{ijk}(\xi_0):=\sup_{\tilde{\xi}\in B_\delta(\xi_0)}|\partial_i\partial_j\partial_k l(\tilde{\xi};x)|$ with a ball

 \end{itemize}

-Under the regularity conditions A1-A5, Das et al.\cite{DJR04} proved, as their Theorem 2.1, the following theorem for an asymptotic representation of $\hat{\xi}-\xi_0$ to study the mean squared error of the empirical predictor in linear mixed-effects models, where $\hat{\xi}$ is the solution of $\partial_i l(\xi;x)=0$, $\forall i$.
-Hirose and Lahiri \cite{HL18} also used their result for the estimation of a dispersion parameter.
+Under conditions A1-A5, Das et al. \cite{DJR04} proved, as their Theorem 2.1, the following theorem for an asymptotic representation of $\hat{\xi}-\xi_0$ to study the mean squared error of the empirical predictor of general linear mixed-effects models, where $\hat{\xi}$ is the solution of the system of score equations $u_i(\xi;x)=0$, $i\in\{1,\ldots,d\}$.